Matthew Vaughn Says Third ‘Kingsman’ Film Already Planned

 “She has a very insane but logical plot to take over the world,” Vaughn said of the character, who is played by Julianne Moore.

-Vaughn spoke Friday at a 20th Century Fox event where he screened the complete opening act of “Kingsman: The Golden Circle,” which continues protagonist Eggsy’s, played by Taron Egerton, story.
+Vaughn spoke Friday at a 20th Century Fox event in Londonwhere he screened the complete opening act of “Kingsman: The Golden Circle,” which continues protagonist Eggsy’s, played by Taron Egerton, story.

 The footage didn’t feature the new organization The Statesman, which can be seen in the recently released trailer.
 Vaughn said The Statesman was “to Americana what Kingsman is to Britannia,” adding that he was inspired by great American actors such as James Coburn, Steve McQueen and Burt Reynolds.
 He said he drew on their essence for The Statesman in the same way he used legendary British actors as an inspiration for The Kingsman.